Understanding the differences between Virgin Atlantic’s 3 economy fare types

 So why are there three different options for the same cabin?
 Virgin says it is about giving passengers more choice in how they travel and not paying for things they don’t want or need.
 Don’t need checked luggage for a cheeky weekend in NYC?
 Don’t pay for it.
 Really want seat selection to ensure you sit next to your travel partner?
 There’s that option there, too.
 Economy Delight comes with loads of perks that airlines usually reserve for their elite status members who are flying economy — now everyone has the choice to pay for these benefits.

-The three options also help Virgin compete with Norwegian on many of the same routes to the United States, which offers very low headline fares similar to the Economy Light option with Virgin.
+The three options also help Virgin compete with competitors on many of the same routes to the United States, who from time to time offer very low headline fares similar to the Economy Light option with Virgin.
 Where you see fantastic sale fares advertised on TPG U.K. with Virgin Atlantic, it will most likely be Economy Light options.
-I would argue that an Economy Light fare with Virgin would be better than the same on Norwegian, as Norwegian does not include a cabin bag, food or drinks for free on its cheapest fares, whereas Virgin Atlantic does.

 How much does each option cost?